DiamondLightSource/ulims-json-schemas/docs/readme.md

 6. The action "Build current.json different..." will run and appear on the GH `Actions` tab.
 A green tick will appear if everything builds and the check passes.
-Technically, this action is doing `npm run build-main-diff` then commiting new files to your branch.
+Technically, this action is doing `npm run build-main-diff` then **commiting new files to your branch** which you can pull to see changes.

 > [!TIP]
 > The commit message "Schema(s) build and commit via GH action."
 > will appear if the alterations made in step 3 caused new files or
 > the "latest" softlinks to change.

-6. On workstation `git pull origin your-schema-branch` to get the built files.
-This will usually pull four files which are those that would have been created by running a build command locally.
-If four files are not pulled the edited current.json file probably has issues that need fixing.
+If a red cross appears then you can click on it to see more information about the failures.
+Check any failures in "Build current.json different than main and commit".

 If getting a lot of errors it is recommended to try running this process locally.
 See the "Setup on a new machine" section for